wfordh/higgins_site_hydeout/_drafts/may-2021-links-reading.md

 comments: false

 ---
 It's been a while since I've written anything, so figured a link dump of what I've been enjoying would be a good way to get back on track.
+We'll see if it works.
 The links will encompass articles, podcasts, and whatever else merits being passed along.

 # Podcasts / Videos